wmorgan/dcos-docs/1.7/administration/installing.md

 For users deploying to the public cloud, DC/OS offers configurable [cloud provisioning templates][2] for AWS and Azure that will manage virtual machines and DC/OS installation.

+DCOS can be installed on other public and private clouds using the Datacenter Installation process, provided virtual machines and networks are created first.

 # Datacenter Installation

 For new users installing to existing virtual or physical machines, on-premises or in the cloud, the [Automated Installer][3] provides a guided experience for bootstrapping a DCOS cluster.